evanthebouncy/program-synthesis-minimal/_posts/2022-08-30-generation-with-llm.md

 # large language models

 A **large language model** (llm) gives a distribution over strings (which can be) conditioned on a prefix string.
 Trained on an enormous amount of textual data, it can make some pretty surprising conditional generations.
-Below is an example from the openai-codex model, prompted with a textual input, it generates the most likely string completion as output (shown in blue highlight).
+Below is an example from the openai-codex model: prompted with a textual input, it generates a likely string completion as output (shown in blue highlight).

 ![openai codex](/program-synthesis-minimal/assets/llm-generation/codex.png){: width="95%" }

 The capabilities and limitations of llm are (as of 2022-aug) still being investigated.
-As I am learning about it myself, I encourage you to become familiar with them elsewhere.
+As I am learning about it myself, I encourage you to become familiar with them[^stanford].

 ## llm for synthesis ?
 These are my own assessments on why llm are useful for program synthesis.
 To make my case, I will show some interactions through prompting with the openai-codex model.